silverstripe/silverstripe-mfa/readme.md

 composer require silverstripe/mfa ^3.0
 ```

-You should also install one of the additional multi factor authenticator modules:
+You should also install one of the additional multi-factor authenticator modules:

 * [silverstripe/totp-authenticator](https://github.com/silverstripe/silverstripe-totp-authenticator)
 * [silverstripe/webauthn-authenticator](https://github.com/silverstripe/silverstripe-webauthn-authenticator)